nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ## Data Migration

-Home directories from pan have been copied to XXX and project directories to XXX.
-We will be synchronising these repeatedly while Pan is still available, so it is best to work in your permanent Mahuika directories: XXX and XXX.
+Home directories from Pan have been copied into a subdirectory of your Mahuika home directory, and project directories copied into _/nesi/project_.
+We will be synchronising these repeatedly while Pan is still available.

 ## Differences from Pan

+Most Slurm batch scipts will require at least some changes to work on the new Platform, so please review all of the following points.

 ### Login